Vstranne/Fake-News/README.md

 $ php -S localhost:8000

 Now all you have to do is write localhost:8000 in the adress field on your web browser.

+<h2>Reviews</h2>

+Felix please add your reivew down below:

+List of other testers of the site: